roq-messaging/RoQ/README.md

 Your cluster is ready !

-Don't forget to terminate through EC2 console to don't lost your credits.
+Don't forget to terminate amazon instances through EC2 console to don't lost your credits.

 Hope that you enjoyed this straightforward tutorial that allows you to use ROQ !
 Trouble ?
 Contact me at vanmelle.benjamin@gmail.com